Los Angeles Green Card Through Marriage Attorney

 Falling in love and deciding to get married is incredibly exciting.
 But dealing with immigration paperwork and proving that your relationship is real, on the other hand, is less exciting.
-Let one of our experienced Los Angeles immigration attorneys help you take the stress out of it and guide you through the application process, step by step.
+Let one of our experienced immigration attorney in Los Angeless help you take the stress out of it and guide you through the application process, step by step.

-At the Law Offices of Joshua L. Goldstein, P.C., our attorneys have helped many couples get their green cards through marriage.
+At the Goldstein Immigration Lawyers, our attorneys have helped many couples get their green cards through marriage.
 Trying to sort through the process alone can be very frustrating and overwhelming In contrast, with the help of one of our knowledgeable Los Angeles attorneys, you can feel confident that your case will be properly filed, well-documented, and successful.

 Two Different Processes: Consular Processing vs. Adjustment of Status